probot/probot/docs/deployment.md

   touch .platform.app.yaml
   ```

   Unless your Probot app depends on [database storage](https://probot.github.io/docs/persistence/), the `services.yaml` file can be left empty.
-If a database is needed, visit Platform.sh [Services documentation](https://docs.platform.sh/configuration/services.html) for more detailed information on how to configure the service your app depends on.
+If a database is needed, visit the Platform.sh [Services documentation](https://docs.platform.sh/configuration/services.html) for more detailed information on how to configure the service your app depends on.

   In your [`routes.yaml`](https://docs.platform.sh/configuration/routes.html) file, copy the following: